5 Natural DIY Hair Masks That Will Repair Your Hair

 There is seemingly no limit to the number of ways you can use argan oil in order to give you the best skin of your life.
 It softens chapped or cracked lips, hydrates and softens hands and feet, is an amazing whole-body moisturizer, and is lightweight enough to be used as a leave-in conditioner (just don’t use too much!).

-Add a few drops to your facial toner to give your skin that added nourishing boost, or warm up a few drops between your palms and apply it to your face as an incredible moisturizer.
+Add a few drops to your face masks to give your skin that added nourishing boost, or warm up a few drops between your palms and apply it to your face as an incredible moisturizer.
 Use argan as an after-shave to prevent and heal razor bumps.
 Because it protects the skin’s elasticity, argan is a perfect tool for preventing stretch marks, and it can even help reduce the appearance of existing marks.
-I also like to mix a drop into my foundation, which gives me an even more natural, glowing look!
+But my favorite way to add it into my routine is in a quick and easy hair mask!
+It helps your hair feel soft. moisturizes your dry scalp and helps with hair styling as your hair is frizz-free.
+If Argan Oil doesn’t tickle your fancy then you can try the other DIY recipes on offer in this article for nourished, replenished, and hydrated hair!